The Duke of Soleanna: A caring father concerned for his people, or a selfish, vile man who caused the events of the game?

 Even Eggman was redesigned to look consistent with the humans, although some appreciated that they got rid of the doctor's chicken legs.

-Thankfully, Sonic titles that came after this steered clear out of the valley by designing resident humans to look more cartoony (and with this, the return of Eggman's chicken legs).
+Thankfully, Sonic titles that came after this steered clear out of the valley by designing resident humans to look more cartoony (and with this, the return of Eggman's chicken legs and his appearance from Sonic Adventure on).

 The Sonic characters themselves look like lifeless dolls with their faces barely animated as they make incredibly stiff motions as if someone was controlling them like a puppet.